In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 And here are the membership benefits and rules for this upgrade:

-So as you can see, the main benefits of the Adventure membership is pretty much the same as the Elite and Elite Connections.
+So as you can see, the main benefits of the Adventure membership is pretty much the same as the Journey and Explore memberships.

-But there is one big difference.
+But there is a big difference.
 And that has to do with the Thousand Trails Trails Collection Plus.

 And that is a group of Encore RV Resorts that are also available for camping reservations.